jamesraymusic/jamesraymusic.github.io/lyrics/without-a-song.md

 [Chorus]
 _Without a song_

-That feel acorn
-Will never see a ...
+That field of corn, would never see a plow
-That feel acorn
-Will be deserted now
+That field of corn, would be deserted now
-A dark is gone
+A dark is gone, but he's no good no how
-But it [...]

 Without a song

 [Chorus]